 Once you have some names, do your homework.
 Listen to some Mp3s from that speaker, read her book if she has one and talk to her on the phone or face to face if possible.
 You want to know what she is likely to say and whether she’s a good match for your group and theme.
 Note: 7 things to consider when you invite a speaker.

 The challenge is finding a location that is affordable, within easy travel distance and offers accommodations suitable for your group.
 Older women tend to prefer resort or hotel like settings while younger women may be fine with bunk beds and dormitories.
 A location that offers both may be ideal.
-Make sure it can handle the number of women you expect and food needs and special diets.
+Make sure it can handle the number of women you expect plus food needs and special diets.

 One you have a speaker and location, that usually determines the date.

 With your date, location and speaker in place, the next big issue is cost.
 You’ll need to determine how much to charge based on speaker fees, room rates, food, recreations costs, scholarship needs and any thank you gifts for your team.
 Consider basic questions:

 - Will the church be providing any support?

 - Will you be organizing fundraisers throughout the year?

 - Will the women pay the total costs themselves?

 If the church can support the early retreats, you can become “self-sustaining” by building up a reserve.
 The reserve from the previous years pays the upfront costs (lodging down payment, speaker travel fees, publicity & printing, etc.).
 Then registration fees cover the remaining costs and replenishes the reserve for next year.